Ken Ballew raid: Aftermath and controversy

 The NRA's position, previously aligned with government efforts, shifted quickly, condemning the actions of the federal government.

 Shortly after the Ballew raid, an internal federal review of guidelines on the gathering of evidence and on the conduct of searches led to revisions of those guidelines.
-However, at the Congressional hearings on the Waco raid in 1995, Victor Oboyski testified representing the Law Enforcement Officers Association:
+However, at Congressional hearings on the Waco raid in 1995, Victor Oboyski, testifying as then-president of the Federal Law Enforcement Officers Association, a pro-federal agent lobbying organization, stated: